 Menopause and inability to perform tasks

-You may find menopause causes you to struggle to complete your day-to-day tasks and leave you reeling from mental fuzziness.
+You may find menopause causes you to struggle to concentrate on your day-to-day tasks and leave you reeling from mental fuzziness.
 An inability to perform tasks during menopause is a common symptom – it feels like that sharp focus you once relied on is slipping through your fingers.
-Read on to find out more about the hormone changes that cause this bothersome symptom, as well as tips on how best to manage it.
+Read on to find out more about the hormone changes that cause this lack of concentration, as well as tips on how best to manage it.

 INABILITY TO PERFORM TASKS DEFINITION